magic/cli/README.md

 #### 0.0.11
 * parsed.args added. is copy of argv, but using camelCased keys without leading --.
 * no commonjs fallback, ecmascript modules all the way
+* parsed does not return aliases. env, argv, args, commands. thats it.

 #### 0.0.12 - unreleased